 Q: May providers charge tuition and fees above and beyond the fees they receive from the state?
 A: No, not for the school day itself.
 Tuition and fees may be charged for extended hours and wrap-around care.

 Q: What is the length of the required instructional program?
 A: Approved 4K classrooms offer a 6.5 hour school day, 180 days per year.

 Q: Is a specific curriculum required?
 A: Yes.
 Providers are required to utilize an approved, research-based curriculum aligned with South Carolina standards.
 Information on approved curricula is located in the First Steps 4K Guidelines.

 Q: How are the 4K classrooms staffed?
 A: Both a lead teacher and a full-time instructional assistant staff each classroom of 11 or more students.
 Classrooms serving 10 students (the minimum class size) may be staffed by a lead teacher only.

 Q: Who is qualified to serve as a lead teacher?
-A: Lead teachers are required to possess at least a two-year degree in early childhood education or a related field (or be granted a waiver of this requirement by South Carolina First Steps) and be enrolled and demonstrating progress toward completion of a teacher education program within four years.
+A: Lead teachers are required to possess at least a two-year degree in early childhood education or a related field and be enrolled and demonstrating progress toward completion of a teacher education program within four years.
 For specific details on lead teacher qualifications, see the First Steps 4K Guidelines.

 Q: Do programs have to provide transportation?
 A: No. However, the provision of transportation is considered desirable.
 Programs providing transportation for eligible children may receive up to $550 in additional funding for each student transported.
 Providers are permitted to set their own, reasonable transportation boundaries.